 For a less experienced or less fit person, jogging might be the high-intensity part, with walking being the moderate work portion of the workout.

 As they become more fit, they can decrease the time devoted to walking and increase the time devoted to jogging and then start sprinting and jogging.

 In any event, the less-fit person will get the same benefits as the person doing the sprinting, because the high intensity is what your body thinks is intense.

 High-intensity interval cardio is hands down the best cardio out there.

 You get more done in half (or less) the time you would with steady-state, moderate or low-intensity cardio.
 You burn far more calories over the following 48 hours than you would after steady-state cardio.
 It has no downside, including being too difficult for a beginner.

-All you need to do, if you’re not in fairly fit condition, is to be sure that your high/moderate work is tailored to your fitness level, not someone else’s.
+All you need to do, if you’re not in a fairly fit condition, is to be sure that your high/moderate work is tailored to your fitness level, not someone else’s.

-You may see it as being “less than” what someone else is doing, but your body will just see it as hard and will respond by burning fat, increasing metabolism and improving your cardio function.
+You may see it as being “less than” what someone else is doing, but your body will just see it as hard and will respond by burning fat, increasing metabolism, and improving your cardio function.

 Frequently Asked Questions (FAQ)